FloEdelmann/embetty-vue/README.md

 Embetty displays remote content like tweets or videos without compromising your privacy.

-This is an alternative to the original [embetty](https://github.com/heiseonline/embetty) implementation based on Web Components.
+This is a Vue.js alternative to the original [embetty](https://github.com/heiseonline/embetty) implementation (which is based on Web Components).
 To use it, you need to have a [embetty server](https://github.com/heiseonline/embetty-server) up and running.

 ## Usage